hipstersmoothie/Front-End-Toolbox/README.md

 ## Applications
 - :wrench: [tota11y](https://github.com/Khan/tota11y) - an accessibility (a11y) visualization toolkit
-- :wrench: [The Front-End Checklist](https://frontendchecklist.io/) - The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.
+- :wrench: [FreeCodeCamp](https://www.freecodecamp.org/) - The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.

+## Training
+### Courses
+- :wrench: [FrontendMasters](https://frontendmasters.com/) Learn to code for free.
+- :wrench: [Code Academy](https://www.codecademy.com/) Learn to code interactively, for free.
+- :wrench: [Treehouse](https://teamtreehouse.com/) Learn Web Design, Coding & Much More
+- :wrench: [Codeschool](https://www.codeschool.com/) The interactive learning destination for aspiring and experienced developers
+- :wrench: [FrontendMasters](https://frontendmasters.com/) Advance Your Skills with In-Depth, Modern Front-End Engineering Courses
+- :wrench: [Udacity](https://www.udacity.com/) An innovative online education provider.
+We offer cutting-edge courses built in partnership with leading companies like Google, AT&T, and Facebook on everything from mastering web design to tech entrepreneurship.

+### Challenges
+- :wrench: [Code Academy](http://hackercs.com/streams/Computer-Science-Challenges/) Learn to code interactively, for free.